How to travel between Kagoshima and Tokyo

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.

-Kagoshima's main train station is Kagoshima Chuo Station (formerly known as Nishi Kagoshima Station), while Kagoshima Station is a smaller station on the opposite side of the city center.
+Kagoshima's main train station is Kagoshima Chuo Station, while Kagoshima Station is a smaller station on the opposite side of the city center.
 There are two tram lines which serve both railway stations and provide quick and convenient service in the downtown area.
 One ride costs 170 yen regardless of the distance traveled.

 Kagoshima Airport is located quite far outside the city center, and is most easily accessed by airport buses that stops at a number of locations within the city, including Kagoshima Chuo Station and the high speed ferry terminal (高速船ターミナル, 1-2 buses per hour).
 The one way ride takes about an hour and costs 1250 yen.